- 1 Overview

 After fifteen years or so of active preparation, the Navarr destroyed the vallorn of Miaren with a combination of military might and potent rituals.
 The city of Seren was recovered and became a center for investigation of both vallorn and the history of Terunael for the next hundred years.

-Following the reign of Emperor Giovanni, there is a brief period during which the Throne is unoccupied.
-The next Empress is Empress Richilde of Dawn.
+Following the reign of Emperor Giovanni, there was a brief period during which the Throne was unoccupied.
+The next Empress was Empress Richilde of Dawn.
 Senator for Astolat, this accomplished Dawnish noble parlayed her cleverness and charisma into political influence.
-She instituted the Imperial bards, served as a patroness of the arts, accompanied the Imperial armies on campaign as an inspirational symbol of the Throne, and worked extensively to encourage both national and Imperial pride.
+She instituted the Imperial bards, served as a patroness of the arts, accompanied the Imperial armies on campaign as an inspirational symbol of The Throne, and worked extensively to encourage both national and Imperial pride.
 After her death, she was recognised as an exemplar and later a paragon of Pride.

 (46 YE) Karsk captured